top of page

 Her moving essay about her immigrant journey embodied the resilience and determination we aim to support.

 Read her powerful story [here] and help us continue empowering students like Victoria to pursue their dreams in law and public service.
-Your donations make a lasting difference.

 INVEST